Skip to content

 Humanitarian aid clauseProving the conduct answered solely to a humanitarian, assistance or family purpose excludes punishability.

-Absence of profit motiveAiding the stay is only an offense with a profit motive; proving its absence leads to atypicality.
+Absence of profit motiveAiding the stay is only an offence with a profit motive; proving its absence leads to atypicality.

 Delineation from traffickingAvoiding classification as human trafficking where there is no purpose of exploitation.